MuzaZelenska/Bootcamp_Workbooks/Week_2_Tableau_Power_BI/Week_2_Tableau_Power_BI.md

 - Designing reports and dashboards in Power BI
 - Comparing and evaluating Tableau versions
 - Exploring datasets and identifying trends
 - Presenting insights in a clear and visual format

----
-*This project demonstrates my ability to analyse data and communicate insights through modern BI tools.*